Customer contact and data security: confidentiality: Subject Access Request (SAR) made under the DPA 2018.

 The Data Protection Act (DPA) covers the use (processing) of personal data and is intended to protect the privacy of information HMRC holds about individuals, see DMBM513170.

 Occasionally you will receive a call or a letter in which a customer asks for access to the information we hold about them.
 This is called a ‘Subject Access Request’ (SAR).
 Sometimes the customer will refer to a ‘Freedom of Information request’, but any request a customer makes for information about themselves from our records is actually a SAR.
-All SARs must be in writing; this can be by letter, fax or email.
+SARs can be made wither online, in writing or verbally.

 You should always bear in mind when writing notes on the record that a customer may at any time submit a SAR.